signaldatascience/R-curriculum/src/week4/day4/clustering.md

 * Clustering is an unsupervised technique which is very iterative and interactive.
 It's not as easily automatable as doing predictive modeling with a suite of different algorithms.

 * Distance metrics matter, and so distance matters as well -- don't forget to `scale()` your data.

-* Complicated graphical manipulation of dendrograms can be done using the [`dendextend` package](https://cran.r-project.org/web/packages/dendextend/vignettes/introduction.html).

 * There are a variety of ways to evaluate the quality of a particular clustering of the data.
 It may be generally helpful to consider the output of multiple different clustering methods and to see how they agree.